-You've probably wondered — maybe mid-Warrior II, maybe scrolling at midnight — whether yoga can actually help with your weight.
+Can yoga actually help with your weight?
 It's a fair question, and you deserve a straight answer.
-The truth is more nuanced than the breathless headlines suggest, and it's also more genuinely encouraging than you might expect.
+By the end of this page, you'll have one: a picture that's more nuanced than the breathless headlines suggest, and also more genuinely encouraging.

 Yoga is generally safe for healthy adults, but it's not one-size-fits-all.
 Talk to your doctor or a physical therapist before starting a yoga practice if you have a recent injury, joint or spine conditions (such as herniated discs or osteoporosis), uncontrolled high blood pressure, heart disease, glaucoma, or if you're pregnant.